mikkycody/myShopApi/README.md

 - A user can remove a product from cart (only before checkout)
 - A sales rep can login and hit the "removed items" endpoint to get the list of products that were removed before checkout

+### Limitations
+-  I would have used redis caching to ensure calling the endpoints more efficiently
+- I would have handled more edge cases

 ## Conclusion